g1ddy/raindrop-mcp-dotnet/docs/REFERENCE.md

 # Technical Reference

 This document provides a detailed reference for the technical components of the Raindrop MCP server.
-For a more hands-on guide, see the [Tutorial](./TUTORIAL.md).
+For a more hands-on guide, see the [Tutorial](./TUTORIAL.md) or [How-To Guide](./HOW_TO.md).

 -   [Back to Home](../README.md)